visions-database/.github/profile/README.md

 Visions is a modding platform for The Coffin of Andy and Leyley, split into 2 parts:

-- **Visions Database** (you are here) - a database of TCoAaL mods
+- [Visions Database](https://github.com/visions-database/visions/tree/main/database) - a database of TCoAaL mods

-- **Visions CLI** - a package manager for Visions Database
+- [Visions CLI](https://github.com/visions-database/visions/tree/main/cli) - a package manager for Visions Database

-This organisation exists to organise TCoAaL mods in Visions Database (that are on Github) in one place.
+This organisation exists to organise Visions and TCoAaL mods in its database (that are on Github) in one place.